 Under the Disability Act 2005, all Government Offices are required to appoint one or more Access Officers.
-Access Officers are responsible for providing assistance to customers with disabilities in accessing the services provided by TII and for acting as a point of contact for people with disabilities wishing to access such services.
+Access Officers are responsible for providing assistance to customers with disabilities in accessing the services and publications provided by TII and for acting as a point of contact for people with disabilities wishing to access such services and publications.
 The TII Access Officer contact details are:

 TII has appointed an Inquiry Officer to investigate complaints made under Section 38 of the Disability Act.

 The Inquiry Officer will carry out an independent investigation in private and will produce a report which will say:

 whether there has been a failure by TII to comply with the relevant provisions of the Disability Act, and

 where a failure has happened, it will outline the steps to be taken to ensure future compliance.

 Persons with a disability, or anyone acting on their behalf, may make a complaint to TII if they consider that the organisation has failed to comply with the provisions of Sections 25, 26, 27 & 28 of the Disability Act 2005.
 These Sections of the Act relate to access by persons with disabilities to: